This page has been updated and replaced as part of the DNREC Web Reboot Project.

-DNREC’s Financial Assistance Branch (FAB) has initiated a Community Outreach Initiative for the Clean Water State Revolving Fund’s (CWSRF) Septic System Rehabilitation Program.
-FAB through a professional contract with First State Community Action Agency will identify moderate to low income homeowners in the Chesapeake and Inland Bay Watersheds that may need financial assistance to replace failed and/or failing septic systems.
+DNREC’s Environmental Finance (EF) has initiated a Community Outreach Initiative for the Clean Water State Revolving Fund’s (CWSRF) Septic System Rehabilitation Program.
+EF through a professional contract with First State Community Action Agency will identify moderate to low income homeowners in the Chesapeake and Inland Bay Watersheds that may need financial assistance to replace failed and/or failing septic systems.

 The goal of the septic system community outreach initiative is to replace 100 failing and/or failed septic systems per year.
 Funding will be provided from the CWSRF Septic System Rehabilitation Loan Program (SRLP) and Non-Federal Administrative Account (NFAA) which funds the Septic System Extended Funding Option Program (SEFO).
 The primary differences between the SRLP and SEFO programs are as follows: